-Abstract.
-This paper challenges the increasingly common view that the findings of behavioural economics constitute a fourth type of market failure.
-It shows how many behavioural phenomena, while they do imply departure from the standard competitive market model, undermine the use of this idealised model for policy analysis.
-A case study of the three-part tariff illustrates two problems: the validity of inferring that consumers' choices after an intervention are superior to previous choices, and the potential for distributional consequences when policy alters choice.
-These issues make behavioural phenomena fundamentally different from the standard market failures, as the deductive theoretical framework can no longer provide criteria to determine whether a policy improves consumer welfare.
-Thus, conceiving of behavioural phenomena as another form of market failure is to underestimate their implications for policymaking.
+Abstract: This paper challenges the increasingly common view that the findings of behavioural economics constitute a fourth type of market failure.
+The market failure framework elevates the standard competitive market model to the status of an ideal.
+It provides us with tools to identify departures from the ideal model and to deduce a direction policy might take to restore it.
+Many behavioural phenomena also imply departures from the ideal model.
+Yet rather than allowing us to deduce a good direction for policy, the findings question the legitimacy and usefulness of this deductive theoretical framework for policy analysis.
+Two policy problems are highlighted here: the validity of inferring that consumers' choices after an intervention improve outcomes relative to their previous choices, and the potential for distributional consequences when policy alters consumers' choices.
+The paper concludes that, given these problems, conceiving of the relevant behavioural phenomena as an additional form of market failure is potentially to misunderstand their implications for consumer and competition policy.

-Keywords: market failure; decision-making biases; behavioural economics; regulation
+Keywords: Market Failure; Decision-making biases; Behavioural economics; Regulation